 By Donna George Storey

-Donna George Storey has always loved sex.
-She is the author of Amorous Woman, a very steamy novel about an American woman’s love affair with Japan, as well has dozens of erotic short stories which have appeared in such places as Penthouse, The Mammoth Book of Best New Erotica and Best American Erotica.
-She currently writes a column for the Erotica Readers and Writers Association, “Cooking up a Storey” about her favorite topics: sex, food, and writing.
+Donna George Storey is the author of Amorous Woman, a semi-autobiographical tale of an American woman’s love affair with Japan.
+Her short fiction has appeared in numerous journals and anthologies including Penthouse, Best American Erotica, The Mammoth Book of Best New Erotica, and Best Women’s Erotica.
+She also writes a column for the Erotica Readers and Writers Association, “Cooking up a Storey,” (http://www.erotica-readers.com/ERA/AR/Erotica_Authors_Resources.htm) about her favorite topics— delicious sex, well-crafted food, and mind-blowing writing.